comsci-uwc-isak/unit-1-project-keitaromae/Journal.md

 operated files.
 To do so, I need to understand many more field of knowledges so it is taking quite few days to complete.

 10/7 19
+Created some test running program.
+Code that tests all the program is working right.
+If it detects any error, it will tell operator immediatry.
+Creating the actual code step by step.
+First you check this file is working correctly and go on to next step.
+It might feel complicated at first but it is still understandable.